ROI (return of investment)

 ROI 150/1200 = 12,5% ROI

-In the first example we can see that you make more money playing $50+5 supposing the different winnings.
-But 7/10 it's not very realistic and the difference to the next limit will probably be lesser.
+In this example, we can see that you make more money playing $50+$5 supposing the different winning frequences (7 out of 10 vs. 6 out of 10).
+However, 7 out of 10 it's not very realistic and the difference to the next limit will probably be less.

 Buy-in $50+2.5 x 10 matches = $520.50